frob/frob.github.com/content/posts/2016-11-21-my-dilemma--what-technology-to-pursue.md

 ---
 title: My Dilemma; What Technology to Pursue
 date: "2016-11-21"
-description: I need to know what to study, not that I am board or have lots of time.
+description: I need to know what to study, not that I am bored or have lots of time.
 I just need a new tool in my belt.
 slug: my-dilemma--what-technology-to-pursue
 tags:
     - web development